InfiniTimeOrg/InfiniTime/README.md

  - [Creating a stopwatch in Pinetime(article)](https://pankajraghav.com/2021/04/03/PINETIME-STOPCLOCK.html)
  - [Tips on designing an app UI](doc/ui_guidelines.md)

+### InfiniSim Simulator
+Use the [InfiniSim Simulator](https://github.com/InfiniTimeOrg/InfiniSim) to experience the `InfiniTime` user interface directly on your PC, to shorten the time until you get your hands on a real [PineTime smartwatch](https://www.pine64.org/pinetime/).
+Or use it to develop new Watchfaces, new Screens, or quickly iterate on the user interface.

 ### Contributing
  - [How to contribute?](/doc/contribute.md)
  - [Coding conventions](/doc/coding-convention.md)